 Just like us humans, our purrfect companions also have different blood groups.
-Do you already know what know your kitty's blood type is?
-Knowing your cat’s blood group can be vital in different situations, yet, unless it's an emergency, this doesn't come up often.
-To keep you on top of your game, here is everything you need to know about different blood groups in cats and why you really should know your letters!
+Do you already know what know your kitty’s blood type is?
+Knowing your cat’s blood group can be vital in different situations, yet, unless it’s an emergency, this doesn’t come up often.
+Here is what you need to know about different blood groups in cats and why you really should know your letters!

 Biology of blood groups